zayedu/2aa4-tennis/README.md

 ## Problem Description

-This problem is a classical Coding Dojo: [Tennis Coding Dojo](https://codingdojo. org/kata/Tennis/).
-The objective is to implement a soring system for a simplified version of tennis.
+This problem is a classical Coding Dojo: [Tennis Coding Dojo](https://codingdojo.org/kata/Tennis/).
+The objective is to implement a scoring system for a simplified version of tennis.

 The scoring system is rather simple: